This is post #10 of a series regarding the Chase Ultimate Rewards program.

 - Chase Ink Bold: The Chase Ink Bold is a charge card which means you must pay your balance in full each month.
 With that said, this card comes with no set spending limit.
 Your credit limit adjusts with how the card is used as well as your payment history.
 Also, because there is no set credit limit, when calculating your credit the balance is not included (this is the amount of debt vs. available credit).

-So which card should you get?
+So which card should should you use?

 - If you are going to pay off your card in full every month… then it really doesn’t matter, either will work